 University computing resources may not be used to threaten or harass any person.
 A user must cease sending messages or interfering in any way with another user's normal use of computing resources if the aggrieved user makes a reasonable request for such cessation.
 The University's Sexual Harassment policy is extended to include harassment via computing resources.

-Without specific authorization, users of OIT computing or network facilities may not cause, permit, or attempt any destruction or modification of data or computing or communications equipment, including but not limited to alteration of data, reconfiguration of control switches or parameters, or changes in firmware.
-This rule seeks to protect "data, computing, and communications equipment" owned by OIT, LU University, or any other person or entity.
+Without specific authorization, users of ITS computing or network facilities may not cause, permit, or attempt any destruction or modification of data or computing or communications equipment, including but not limited to alteration of data, reconfiguration of control switches or parameters, or changes in firmware.
+This rule seeks to protect "data, computing, and communications equipment" owned by ITS, LU University, or any other person or entity.
 "Specific authorization" refers to permission by the owner or designated administrator of the equipment or data to be destroyed or modified.

 Without specific authorization by the owner or designated administrator, users may not remove any University owned or administered equipment or documents from a University facility.